kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 ### Execution

-The `service-catalog` binary can be run with `migration` parameter which triggers the migration process, for example:
+You can run the `service-catalog` binary with the `migration` parameter which triggers the migration process.
+For example, run:

 ```bash
 ./service-catalog migration --action restore --storage-path=data/ --service-catalog-namespace=catalog --controller-manager-deployment=catalog-catalog-controller-manager